Code-Institute-Submissions/ms1-travelsweden/README.md

         <p><img src="documentation/screenshots/nav-tours.jpg"></p>
         <p><img src="documentation/screenshots/other-tours.jpg"></p>
     3. As a First Time Visitor, I want to be able to learn more about the company's goals and values, and easily find the details that I am looking for.
-        - *There is a small section on the company's goals on the homepage, and the About section, which is accessible via the navbar, clearly highlights the goals and values in more detail.*
+        - *There is a small section on the company's goals on the homepage, and the About section, which is accessible via the navbar, clearly highlights the goals and values in more detail.
+There is also a link from the homepage under the brief summary section to the About section for ease of access.*
     4. As a First Time Visitor, I want to enjoy high-quality, interesting images of the locations that I am interested in.
         - *In addition to the hero image, each page has a series of background images and carousel images that show off the destinations.*
     5. As a First Time Visitor, I want to be able to submit an enquiry related to the tour that I am interested in.